cpiro/bytesize/docs/formatting.rst

    type: "i" | "d" | "a" | "l"

 *width* is a whole number defining the minimum field width.
 If not specified, then the field width will be determined by the content.
+To avoid overflow, *width* should be at least *precision* plus the length of the longest unit name plus one (for the space), for example, at least 9 for abbreviated binary units.

 *precision* is a whole number specifying the maximum length of the numeric portion of the representation, including any decimal point.
 The default